 Like other ‘chhau’ girls (girls on their periods), she is forced to live in a remote hut or animal shed, with no access to running water.
 As Geeta describes: "We have to live in a hut away from home.
 We aren’t given nutritious food, and we are not treated like humans."

 Ishu is 14 years old and like Geeta, is sent away from home during menstruation.
 She dreads getting her period because she hates staying alone inside the chhaupadi hut.

 "The goth [hut] I’m living in is made from mud," Ishu says.
 "It doesn’t have a window and during the night-time I feel afraid.
 I feel scared of snakes and ghosts.
 When I was sleeping in the night, I felt scared some bad people would come and attack me."

 When Ishu is living in the hut she finds it difficult to manage her period.
 She must walk to the nearest river to bathe—a two-hour walk away.

 Without access to sanitary pads, she has to use rags to soak up the blood.
 These can cause serious and painful infections.
 Alone and isolated in the chhaupadi hut, Ishu misses the comforts of home: "I can’t bring warm clothes to the hut—that’s why I feel cold in the winter.
 There are no windows and during the summer season I feel really warm."

-The dangers of chhaupadi
+The dangers of chhaupadi in Nepal

 Chhaupadi also puts girls' lives at risk.